 Shigeo Shingo is a name that everyone in the United States lean community knows.
 He is sometimes considered “the world’s leading expert on manufacturing practices and the Toyota Production System,” an “engineering genius,” and the foremost guru of lean production.
 Some sources even claim he invented the Toyota Production System and taught Taiichi Ohno.
-Unfortunately, his achievements were much less stellar than this, but he was very skilled in the art of self-promotion.
+Shingo greatly helped to popularize the idea of Lean in the USA.
+However, he invented much less than what is sometimes claimed, and there is also quite some disagreement in the lean community on this.
+Let’s have a look at his life and his achievements.

 Born in Saga City, Japan, in 1909, he graduated from Yamanashi Technical College with a degree in mechanical engineering.
 Afterward, he worked as a railway technician in Taipei during the Japanese occupation of Taiwan during World War II.
 As the war ended, so did his Job in Taiwan.
 Shingo then became a consultant at the Japan Management Association (JMA) at age 34.
 In this position, he gathered experience at Mazda and Mitsubishi Heavy Industries.

 Shingo and Toyota

 In the 1950s, he was contracted by Toyota for a basic industrial engineering skill training, the “P-Course”.
 He did not develop the course himself, but was one of the first people trained in it in order to train others (train-the-trainer).
 This was part of Toyota’s effort to update their Training within Industry (TWI) courses.
 TWI was a US program for training workers and improving quality.
 Highly successful during World War II, it lost a lot of its steam in the US after the war ended, but it became popular in Japan.
 Shingo was contracted to update the “Job Methods” section of TWI (afterward called P-Course).
 He also taught classes on time motion, a well-known method originating with Taylor and Gilbreth in the US.